 Furthermore, one animated film – usually a Disney title – is released on Thanksgiving weekend, while the other typically opens three weeks earlier on the first weekend of November.
 That allows for some nice separation between the two.

-The table below shows, year by year when each animated film opened.
+The table below shows year by year over the past 20 years when each animated film opened.
 Between 2009 and 2016, the pattern of one animated film on the first weekend of November and another on Thanksgiving held true.
-2011 was the only year in that span to abandon that pattern.

 Things began to change after that.
 In 2017, COCO was the only animated film in November.
 The following year, RALPH BREAKS THE INTERNET held down the Thanksgiving spot, but THE GRINCH opted for the 2nd weekend in November, shrinking the window between the films to two weeks.